tensorlayer/TensorLayer/docs/user/get_start_model.rst

 ===============

 TensorLayer provides two ways to define a model.
-Static model
+Static model allows you to define layer-by-layer.
-Dynamic model allows you to control the forward process
+While, dynamic model allows you to seamless control the forward process.

 Static model
 ===============